 The management of construction machinery and equipment is a difficult task.
 Those responsible for the mechanical equipment must make complex technical and economic decisions about the destination of the machines they are responsible for.

-These decisions include issues related to acquisitions, maintenance, repairs, reconstructions, efficiencies, costs, forecasting internal lease rates, availability, reliability, replacements and asset disposals.
+These decisions include issues related to acquisitions, maintenance, repairs, reconstructions, efficiencies, costs, forecasting internal lease rates, availability, reliability, replacements, and asset disposals.

-The construction companies of international level are immersed in what is called “World Class Maintenance”, which means having policies to perform daily work tasks with good practices both in the administrative field and in the technical field.
+The construction companies of the international level are immersed in what is called “World Class Maintenance”, which means having policies to perform daily work tasks with good practices both in the administrative field and in the technical field.

 Within the maintenance of the equipment, there are two highly evaluated indicators, which are Mechanical Availability (DM) and Reliability (R).